davestewart/davestewart-content/content/blog/productivity/rocks-pebbles-sand/index.md

 ---
 title: Why “rock, pebbles, sand” doesn't work as a productivity strategy
+shortTitle: Rocks, Pebbles, Sand
 description: The life-analogy of rocks, pebbles and sand is a lovely one; it's just that it doesn't translate 1:1 when you need to get things done
-shortTitle: Rocks, Pebbles, Sand
-description:
 date: 2021-08-11
 media:
   featured: ./images/rock-pebbles-sand.png